 For example, Ohio workers who are injured on the job have the right to be treated by a doctor of their choice as long as that doctor is certified by the Ohio Bureau of Workers’ Compensation.
 Workers must also notify their employers about repetitive stress injuries within two years after disability to the condition began or within six months of a physician’s diagnosis of the condition.

-Again, it’s critical to remember that each state has different rules and deadlines for filing Workers’ Compensation claims.
-If you have questions about filing a Workers’ Compensation claim related to a repetitive stress injury, it’s a good idea to discuss your circumstances with a knowledgeable personal injury attorney.
+Again, it’s critical to remember that each state has different rules and deadlines for filing workers’ compensation claims.
+If you have questions about filing a claim related to a repetitive stress injury, it’s a good idea to discuss your circumstances with a knowledgeable personal injury attorney.

 Because repetitive stress injury symptoms are not immediately apparent and because no single incident is tied to repetitive stress injuries, establishing the cause is not always simple.

-An experienced Workers’ Compensation attorney understands the type of evidence necessary to support these claims may be able to help.
-A skilled Workers’ Compensation lawyer will consult with healthcare professionals who have expertise in dealing with repetitive stress injuries and help you gather the medical documentation to support your claim.
+Our team of experienced workers’ compensation attorneys understands the type of evidence necessary to support these claims may be able to help.
+Our skilled workers’ compensation lawyers will consult with healthcare professionals who have expertise in dealing with repetitive stress injuries and help you gather the medical documentation to support your claim.

 Young, Reverman & Mazzei was founded in 1972 to protect the rights of injured workers from the Cincinnati area, including those in eastern Indiana and northern Kentucky.
 Our attorneys have extensive experience in Workers’ Compensation claims, and we offer free consultations to help you understand the process and your options.

-To learn how our lawyers can help you file a Workers’ Compensation application or appeal a denied claim, please call us today at 513-721-1200 or contact us online.
-We are proud to represent individuals from the greater Cincinnati and Dayton, Ohio, areas as well as those from the Lawrenceburg, Indiana, and Florence, Kentucky, areas.
+To learn how our lawyers can help you file a workers’ compensation application or appeal a denied claim, please call us today at 513-400-0000 or contact us online.
+We are proud to represent individuals from the greater Cincinnati and Dayton, Ohio, areas as well as those from the Lawrenceburg, Indiana, and Florence, Kentucky areas.